U.S. EMBASSY IN TBILISI, GEORGIA

 3) Budget Outline (15 points): Review committee must determine that the costs paid for this award are reasonable, and allowable for proposed project activities.
 This will consist of a review of the budget outline to determine if the overall costs are realistic for the work to be performed.

 AWARD ADMINISTRATION INFORMATION

 Applicants should be aware that there may be a delay between the time that applications are submitted and awards are made.
-This delay is primarily due to the extensive clearance process that must be undertaken prior to grant awards being made.
+Successful applicants can expect to sign the award no later than September 30, 2022.